The Trail Lair is a symmetrical hammock with integrated bug net.

 - Optional Under Quilt Hooks (i.e. pack hooks) are spaced approximately 20" from the ends of the hammock unless you specify otherwise

-- Please note: In order to hang your hammock, it is recommended to add to the cart the straps, whoopies, ridgeline & toggles.
+- Please note: In order to hang your hammock, a ridgeline and suspension are needed

 - The Trail Lair is designed to be used in conjunction with a Structural Ridgeline.
 Using a Trail Lair without a ridgeline is not recommended and will void the warranty

 - Proper Maintenance includes checking your ridgeline for slack on a regular basis.
 If slack is found, please contact me